dart-lang/language/working/wildcards/feature-specification.md

 pattern matching, we can gate it behind a language version and only break code when it upgrades to that version.

+### Existing Lints

+We have an existing [`no_wildcard_variable_uses`](https://dart.dev/tools/linter-rules/no_wildcard_variable_uses) lint, which advises users to avoid using wildcard parameters or variables.

+This lint is included in the core lint set which means that the scale of the breaking change should be small since most projects should have this lint enabled.

 ## Changelog

+### 1.2

+- Add information about the [`no_wildcard_variable_uses`](https://dart.dev/tools/linter-rules/no_wildcard_variable_uses) lint.

 ### 1.1